Fight Menu

 Who won Inoue vs Kono?

-Naoya Inoue beat Kohei Kono by technical knockout in the 6th round on Friday 30th December 2016 at Ariake Colosseum in Auckland.
+Naoya Inoue beat Kohei Kono by technical knockout in the 6th round on Friday, December 30th, 2016, at Ariake Colosseum, Auckland.

 This contest was for the WBO super flyweight championship of the world.